Fecal Occult Blood Test

 The test should only take a few minutes.

 This test will not hurt.

-If blood is found in your stool, you may be asked to have additional tests.
-These tests will help to determine the cause of the bleeding.
-Although cancer may be one cause of blood in the stool, there are many other causes.
+If blood is found in your stool, you may need more tests.
+These tests will help to find out the cause of the bleeding.
+Although cancer may be one cause of blood in the stool, there are many other less serious causes.

 Call Your Doctor TOP

 If you think you have an emergency, call for emergency medical services right away.